AhmedElsherbini/PADLOC_stats/README.md

 Here you you have the "frequency" of each system in your genomes and a relative frequency.
 Well, the relative frequency is the outcome of dividing the frequency/ number of genomes.

-2- "prefix_"presence absence.xlsx  (The detailed one).
+2- "prefix"_presence absence.xlsx  (The detailed one).

 It is a matrix, but the presence or absence (1/0) of each system in each genome.
 Very good to fit in heatmaps.